SonanceAI/datamint-python-api/README.md

                               api_key='my_api_key'
                              )
 ```
-3. Use the dataset in your PyTorch code.
+and then use it in your PyTorch code as usual.

 #### Test
 Go to DatamintAPI directory and run `dataset.py`